rayymlai/webexservices/README.md

 # WebEx REST API micro-service
 Updated: Oct 16, 2015

-This Maven project creates REST API Web service and can be deployed in a dockeried Tomcat Web container as a micro-service.
-It wraps public WebEx XML API, and exposes as a JAX-RS REST API.
+This Maven project creates REST API Web services that can be deployed in a dockerized Tomcat Web container as a micro-service.
+It wraps public WebEx XML APIs, and exposes as JAX-RS REST API.
 It provides examples of:
+* Creating RESTful Web services by wrapping public WebEx XML APIs
 * Positive and negative test cases in JUnit test
 * Use of ESAPI Maven plugin for cross-site scripting prevention
 * Use of findbugs for static code analysis (code quality and seccurity vulnerabilities)

-##OVERVIEW
+##Overview
 This reference application contains:
-1. REST API to wrap the public Cisco WebEx XML API
+* Creating RESTful Web services based on Java EE design patterns
-2. Unit tests with positive and negative test cases
+* Unit tests with positive and negative test cases
-3. Static code analysis using findBugs (code quality and security)
+* Static code analysis using findBugs (code quality and security)
-4. Use jetty container for local testing - without the need to deploy manually to a remote app server
+* Use jetty container for local testing - without the need to deploy manually to a remote app server

-##PROJECT STRUCTURE
+##Project Structure
 /src/main/java/com.ourhome

 * ConferencingServiceEndpoint.java - REST API contract for webex meetings.
 This end-point will act as a facade to ConferencingService.java backend service